clintonwee/BusBoard/README.md

 # Zero to Hero

-This project consists of a frontend and backend.
+This project consists of a React frontend and a Flask backend.

 ## Setup